patrickfournier/gorfector/PUBLISHING.md

   - Upload the AppImage binary and rename it to `Gorfector-vX_Y_0-x86_64-Ubuntu-24_04.AppImage`
   - Save as draft and review.
   - Publish the release
+- Check out the main branch out
+- Update the version in meson.build to X.Y+1.0-dev
+- Commit and push the changes to the main branch

 ## Making a patch release

 - Check out and pull the branch to be patched (vX.Y)
-- Update the change log
+- Update the change log (at the very least, change UNRELEASED to the new version)
 - Update the version in meson.build to X.Y.Z
 - Commit the changes and push the branch
 - Build the AppImage